dearhive/MashShare/readme.txt

 3. Spanish
 4. Turkish
 5. Italy
+6. Portuguese (Brazil)

-Would you like to help translate the plugin into more languages?
+Would you like to help translate the share button plugin into more languages?
 Join our [Transifex Translation Team](www.transifex.com/projects/p/mashshare).

 = How does it work? =